 In a medium bowl, combine all of the ingredients for the filling (except the sausage and eggs).
 Roll into 12 balls.

 Lightly flour the work surface.
 Gently knead the dough for a few minutes.
 Divide the dough and then roll into 12 even-sized balls.
-Cover the dough balls with a damp paper towel and let them rest for 10 minutes.
+Cover the dough balls with a damp paper towel and let rest for 10 minutes.

 Cut each hard-boiled egg into 4 pieces.
 Cut each Chinese sausage link into 12 thin slices at a diagonal.
 Set aside for now.

 Generously flour the work surface again.
 Take one of the dough balls and flatten to a 5-inch circle using a rolling pin.
 Flatten the edge of the circle so it’s thinner than the middle.
 On top of the dough add 2 sausage slices and then the filling ball.
 Top with one piece of egg and another sausage slice.
 Pleat the dough around the bun while pinching it together at the top making sure to cover the filling completely.
 Twist the dough at the top of the bun to secure it.
 Pat the bun to round out the shape.
 Place the bun on the cupcake/muffin liner.
 Continue making the buns until all 12 are made.
 Place the buns into the steamer trays, leaving about 1-inch between each bun.